Jeremiah 52:31-34

 Even after devastating judgment and exile, God preserves the Davidic line and provides a small sign of hope for future restoration.

-31 In the thirty-seventh year of the captivity of Jehoiachin king of Judah, in the twelfth month, in the twenty-fifth day of the month, Evilmerodach king of Babylon, in the first year of his reign, lifted up the head of Jehoiachin king of Judah, and released him from prison.
+31 On the twenty-fifth day of the twelfth month of the thirty-seventh year of the exile of Jehoiachin king of Judah, in the first year of the reign of Evil-merodach king of Babylon, he pardoned Jehoiachin king of Judah and released him from prison.

-32 He spoke kindly to him, and set his throne above the throne of the kings who were with him in Babylon,
+32 And he spoke kindly to Jehoiachin and set his throne above the thrones of the other kings who were with him in Babylon.

 Even after devastating judgment and exile, God preserves the Davidic line and provides a small sign of hope for future restoration.